corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state.md

 ### Define the `LinearState`

-The next step of implementing the state is to complete the class declaration by adding the `LinearState`.
+Next, complete the class declaration by adding the `LinearState`.
 This step ensures that Corda recognizes the `MarsVoucher` as a state.

 You will also need to add a `@ConstructorForDeserialization` and a `JsonRepresentable`.
 You will add the details to this `JsonRepresentable` [later](#add-the-json-representable-data-class).